Young Composers Competition sponsored by BMF, Summit Music and Arts

 More information: Full details, competition guidelines and regulations and application form are available on www.breckenridgemusicfestival.com.

-The Breckenridge Music Festival and Summit Music and Arts announce their inaugural Young Composers Competition, a collaborative project providing an opportunity for musicians and composers ages 10 to 18 residing in Clear Creek, Eagle, Grand, Lake, Park, Routt and Summit counties to enter one or more original compositions for critique.
+The Breckenridge Music Festival and Summit Music and Arts announce their inaugural Young Composers Competition, providing an opportunity for musicians and composers ages 10 to 18 residing in Clear Creek, Eagle, Grand, Lake, Park, Routt and Summit counties to enter one or more original compositions for critique.

 The competition began in 1995 as the Pikes Peak Young Composers Competition, founded by Len Rhodes in response to many young musicians in Colorado who were seeking professional help and support with their original music.
-The organization began simply as a program offered through the Pikes Peak Library District in Colorado Springs.
-The first two years attracted entries from young composers primarily residing in Colorado Springs.
-Soon, the reputation began to grow, and it was not long before PPYC received entries from throughout the state of Colorado.
+The organization began simply as a program offered through the Pikes Peak Library District in Colorado Springs, and the first two years attracted entries from young composers primarily residing in that city.

 One of the requirements of the competition is that music has to be written down (scored) according to the established traditions of music notation.
 As well as Rhodes, PPYC employed leading composers and educators throughout the United States in its distinguished judging panel and offered workshops in composition, music theory and music history.
 These workshops attracted young musicians from throughout the U.S. Many PPYC alumni have moved into significant appointments in the music world, and alumni have attended or are attending significant music schools and universities.
 The National Repertory Orchestra, based in Breckenridge, performed an orchestral piece from the 2011 competition.